Kenny vs. Spenny: Streaming availability

 Between November 7, 2012 and December 22, 2012, Hotz uploaded the series to his personal YouTube account.
 On January 22, 2016, Hotz took down the YouTube series (by setting the clips to private), as Rice objected to the episodes being available for free.
 Hotz stated in a tweet a few days later he was not happy with the removal.

 In March 2018, all the videos were made available again on his channel.
 Following the 2020 protests over the murder of George Floyd, the two-part episode "Who Do Black Guys Like Better?" was privatized briefly by Hotz.

 Hotz began re-uploading the series upscaled to 4K resolution in January 2022.
 These episodes were removed from the channel towards late March 2022, but re-uploaded later that summer.
-The episodes are also available on Breakthrough Entertainment's YouTube account.
+The episodes were also available on Breakthrough Entertainment's YouTube account but removed in December 2022.
+In July 2024, Kenny’s channel got a community guidelines violation and he moved some episodes to an alternative channel, Kenny Hotz TV.

 Season 1 of the show is available on CBC Gem.